matwerber1/aws-elasticsearch-ultrawarm-cdk-demo/README.md

 The file `postman/postman_collection.json` is an importable collection of [Postman](https://www.postman.com/) queries that you can use to test your Elasticsearch cluster.

 You don't need to use Postman, but it makes things easier.
-As an alternative, you could always execute the API commands directly from Kibana, an EC2 or Cloud9 instance, etc... but I'll assume you're using Postman.
+As an alternative, you could always execute the API commands directly from Kibana (see the **Demo APIs with Kibana** section of this document).

 ## Postman Setup